SoftUni/Programming-Basics-Book-Python-EN/chapter-01-first-steps-in-programming.md

 ## Python Interpreter: Installation and Use

-In order to program in Python, we first need to **install a Python interpreter**.
+To program in Python, we first need to **install a Python interpreter**.
 It executes commands and runs programs, written in Python, and is essential if we want to use Python on our computer.

 ### Installing The Python Interpreter